pavankramadugu/CSE535-ZenTrade-Group35/README.md

 Before running the scripts, ensure you have the following installed:

 - Python 3.8+
-- packaages: yfinance, pandas, niftystocks, pytickersymbols, numpy, pymongo, python-dotenv, pytest
+- packages: yfinance, pandas, niftystocks, pytickersymbols, numpy, pymongo, python-dotenv, pytes, etc (Which are mentioned in the requirements.txt file)

-You can install these packages using pip and follow the below step and command:
+You can install these packages using pip and follow the below command:

-Enter into the lambda folder using `cd lambda` then execute this command
+Execute this command

 ```bash
 pip install -r requirements.txt